deis/docs-v2/src/managing-workflow/production-deployments.md

 ## Review Security Considerations

-There are some additional security-related considerations when running Workflow in production, and users can consider enabling a firewall on the CoreOS hosts as well as the router component.
+There are some additional security-related considerations when running Workflow in production.
 See [Security Considerations][] for details.